 Competition, what competition?

 The recruitment company has grown organically over the years and now has 30 staff working in its Newport Pagnell, Buckinghamshire head office and saw £10m in turnover this year.
-As to competition they faced at the outset – well, Autotech literally created its own market.
+As to competition they faced at the outset – well, Autotech literally created its own market and quickly became the specialist for automotive jobs.

 “Contract recruitment was almost never done in this sector before us,” he says.
 “A BMW dealership might take on the odd accountancy clerk to cover six months maternity leave, for example, but they didn’t see the benefit of temporary contractors in their workshops.
 We had to point out that they had a vacant vehicle ramp, which could be them earning £3k a week in profit.
 All they had to do was spend a couple of hundred pounds a day renting a technician from us.
 It’s simple – either you keep your customers happy and earn money or you don’t get that ramp active and earn nothing.”